Employee Transfer Policy and Procedure South Africa

 • A vacant post/position in the office must be identified before any transfer can take place.

-See also Amazon India Leave Policy- Holiday list 2024
+See also Continental Automotive India Private Limited India Leave Policy- Holiday list 2024

 Implementation of Employee TransferThere are mainly two types of transfer (in horizontal transfer) – initiated by the employee and initiated by the employer.